herrevilkitten/quip-sweeper-vue/README.md

 ![Screenshot](doc/screenshot.png)

+You can use the Quip Live App menu to change the difficulty or to restart at the current difficulty.

+Your best time for a particular difficulty level is stored in a [Quip User Preference](https://salesforce.quip.com/dev/liveapps/documentation#preferences).

 ## Important Information

 Check out my [Getting Started Guide](https://github.com/herrevilkitten/quip-getting-started-vue) for detailed information on what changes are made and important caveats.